jeroenvermeulen/JeVe_EasyOTA/README.md

 # Purpose

-Library which makes it easy to add support for OTA updates to your project.
+Library which makes it easy to add support for Over-The-Air (OTA) updates to your project.
 Works with ESP8266 and ESP32.

 # Installation